sbcgua/abap_mustache/README.md

 * calling object methods for parts of data
 * references to object attributes (maybe, if will be needed)

-Still some real usage statics would be valuable to decide on this or that feature.
+Still some real usage statistics would be valuable to decide on this or that feature.

 ## Contribution